-More specifically, in setting fees for the NYSE Agg Lite data feed, the Exchange is constrained by the fact that, if its pricing is unattractive to customers, customers have their pick of an increasing number of alternatives to purchase similar data from instead of purchasing it from the Exchange.
-The existence of alternatives to the Exchange's data product ensures that the Exchange cannot set unreasonable market data fees without suffering the negative effects of that decision in the fiercely competitive market for proprietary market data.
+More specifically, in setting fees for the NYSE Agg Lite data feed, the Exchange is constrained by the fact that, if its pricing is unattractive to customers, customers have their pick of alternatives to purchase similar data from instead of purchasing it from the Exchange.
+The existence of alternatives to the Exchange's data product ensures that the Exchange cannot set unreasonable market data fees without suffering the negative effects of that decision in the competitive market for non-latency-sensitive proprietary partial depth of book market data.

 The Exchange notes that the NYSE Agg Lite is entirely optional.
+The

-The Exchange is not required to make the NYSE Agg Lite available to any customers, nor is any customer required to purchase the NYSE Agg Lite market data feed.
-Unlike some other data products (e.g., the consolidated quotation and last-sale information feeds) that firms are required to purchase in order to fulfil regulatory obligations,35 a customer's decision whether to purchase any of the Exchange's proprietary market data feeds, including the NYSE Agg Lite, is entirely discretionary.
-Most firms that choose to subscribe to the proprietary market data feeds from the Exchange, including NYSE Agg Lite, would do so for the primary goals of using it to increase their revenues, reduce their expenses, and in some instances to compete directly with the Exchange for order flow.
-Such firms are able to determine for themselves whether the NYSE Agg Lite data feed is necessary for their business needs, and if so, whether
+Exchange is not required to make the NYSE Agg Lite available to any customers, nor is any customer required to purchase the NYSE Agg Lite market data feed.
+Unlike some other data products (e.g., the consolidated quotation and last-sale information feeds) that firms are required to purchase in order to fulfil regulatory obligations, a customer's decision whether to purchase the NYSE Agg Lite is entirely discretionary.
+The Exchange believes NYSE Agg Lite would provide high-quality, comprehensive partial depth of book data that an anticipated end user might use for purposes of identifying an indicative price of Tape A, B, and C securities without having to purchase consolidated data and thus it would not be a latency-sensitive product.
+The Exchange does not anticipate that an end user would, or could, use NYSE Agg Lite data for purposes of making order-routing or trading decisions.
+Firms that choose to subscribe to NYSE Agg Lite are able to determine for themselves whether the NYSE Agg Lite data feed is necessary for their business needs, and if so, whether or not it is attractively priced.
+If the NYSE Agg Lite data feed does not provide sufficient benefit to firms based on the uses those firms may have for it, such firms may simply choose to conduct their business operations in ways that do not use the NYSE Agg Lite data feed.